calcitem/Sanmill/README.md

 This distribution of Sanmill consists of the following files:

-* Readme.md, the file you are currently reading.
+* `Readme.md`: The file you are currently reading.

-* Copying.txt, a text file containing the GNU General Public License version 3.
+* `Copying.txt`: A text file containing the GNU General Public License version 3.

-* src, a subdirectory containing the full source code, including a Makefile that can be used to compile Sanmill CUI on Unix-like systems.
+* `src`: A subdirectory containing the full source code, including a Makefile for compiling Sanmill CUI on Unix-like systems.

-* src/ui/flutter_app, a subdirectory containing a Flutter frontend.
+* `src/ui/flutter_app`: A subdirectory containing a Flutter frontend.

-* src/ui/qt, a subdirectory containing a Qt frontend.
+* `src/ui/qt`: A subdirectory containing a Qt frontend.

+## Frontend Options

+Sanmill offers two frontend options: **Flutter** and **Qt**.
+The primary focus is on the Flutter frontend, which is actively developed and maintained, supporting Android, iOS, Windows, and macOS for a consistent cross-platform experience.
+The Qt frontend is mainly used for debugging the AI engine and is not actively maintained.
+Users are encouraged to use the Flutter frontend for the latest features and updates.

 ## How to Build

 ### CUI

-Sanmill CUI has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+Sanmill CUI supports 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.

-It should be easy to compile Sanmill directly from the source code on Unix-like systems with the included Makefile in the folder `src`.
+It should be easy to compile Sanmill directly from the source code on Unix-like systems with the included Makefile in the `src` folder.
 Generally, it is recommended to run `make help` to see a list of make targets with corresponding descriptions.

 ```shell
 cd src